Short course: Using Discrete Choice Experiments in Health Economics

 Verity developed the course and has taught it since 2003 in Aberdeen, and has run similar courses in Banff, Rotterdam, Berlin and Munich.

-Verity was previously a Professor at the Health Economics Research Unit (HERU) and led the Preference And ValuE (PAVE) research theme.
+Verity worked at HERU for over 20 years and is now an Honorary Professor at the University.
 Verity's expertise is non-market valuation using contingent valuation and discrete choice experiments.
 Her research focuses on testing the validity of non-market valuation methods and how study context can influence responses.

 Verity has applied these methods to inform a range of policy issues.
 In doing so she has worked with academics from a number of different fields, the government and the pharmaceutical industry.